yiskang/aps-utility-service-dotnet/README.md

 ## Overview

-This sample is demonstrating how to host a proxy server with [AspNetCore.Proxy](https://github.com/twitchax/AspNetCore.Proxy) to forward all requests from the APS Viewer to this backend without showing access token in your viewer frontend.
+This sample is demonstrating how to host a proxy server with [AspNetCore.Proxy](https://github.com/twitchax/AspNetCore.Proxy) to forward all requests from the APS Viewer to this backend without showing access token in your viewer frontend for viewing SVF model (not SVF2).

 ## Requirements

-* asp.net core 2.2 or later
+* .net 7.0 or later

 <a name="setup"></a>

 ## Setup

 1. Download this repo anywhere you want
 3. Execute 'dotnet restore', this command will download and install the required node modules automatically for you. <br />

    ```bash
    dotnet restore
    ```

 <a name="UseOfTheSample"></a>

 ## Use of the sample

 Run the server <br />

    ```bash
    dotnet build
    dotnet run
    ```

-- Configure viewer endpoint
+* Configure viewer endpoint
 Initialize your viewer app in this way:

 ```JavaScript